czyreenne/Escrow-Smart-Contracts-Protocol/README.md

 Message: Refund failed as expected.
 ------------------------------------------------</code></pre>

+## Closely Related Work
+1. Centralized Escrow Services (e.g., PayPal, traditional banks) Centralized escrows rely on manual processes, legal contracts, and trusted third-party intermediaries.
+While they are familiar and regulated, these services often suffer from slow operations due to paperwork, currency disagreements, and lengthy dispute resolution.
+Users face high service fees, limited customizability, and opaque transaction records.
+Furthermore, centralization introduces single-point-of-failure risks, including incompetence or dishonesty by escrow agents, and can lock up funds unnecessarily.
+As seen with cases involving PayPal, dissatisfied users regularly encounter service frustrations, restricted dispute outcomes, and inconsistent support, demonstrating the limitations of legacy escrow providers.

+2. Smart Contract Escrow Platforms (e.g., OpenZeppelin Escrow) Smart contract platforms automate escrow logic with on-chain code, reducing intermediary dependence and providing transparency.
+These solutions feature customizable conditions and timeouts, lower costs for large transactions, and event-based audit trails.
+However, they require technical expertise for deployment and interaction, limiting accessibility for non-technical users.
+Publicly available contract code exposes possible security vulnerabilities, making strong audits crucial.
+While programmable, smart contract escrows struggle with enforcing subjective or off-chain conditions, often necessitating human or off-chain intervention in disputes.
+Flexibility comes with a tradeoff: unless sufficiently audited and designed, funds may be at risk due to bugs or poor contract logic.

+3. Decentralized Marketplaces (e.g., OpenSea)
+Decentralized marketplace escrows embed basic trade logic within platform protocols, enabling peer-to-peer global asset exchanges without trusted intermediaries.
+These systems excel in speed, efficiency, and multi-asset/blockchain support, lowering transaction friction and costs.
+However, their escrow functionalities are typically limited to straightforward buy-sell logic, lacking multi-condition or milestone management.
+Dispute resolution is minimal or off-chain, and regulatory compliance can be uncertain, especially across jurisdictions.
+The absence of flexible, programmable condition enforcement makes them less suitable for complex arrangements or high-value regulated transactions.
+Vulnerabilities and platform exploits further highlight the need for robust security and legal recourse.

+4. Other repositories

 ## Repo Structure
 - `contracts/`: Vyper code (and interfaces)
 - `tests/`: Test scripts (unit and edge-case)